bernardo-gomez/TinySolrLib/README.md

 [Solr installation guide](https://lucene.apache.org/solr/guide/8_7/installing-solr.html "Solr installation guide")

-This platform is a based on a website implemented as a CGI, written in python3 .
+This platform is based on a website implemented as a CGI, written in python3 .
 There is a presentation on how to deploy solr at

 http://solrtinylib.ga/reveal.js/solrtinylib_learn.html (ask bgomez at emory dot edu to turn the server up at the date and time of your convenience)